 - Eliminate clutter inside and outside of your structure.

-New Mexico Pest Control ’s year-round program covers over common pests to ensure your property and home is protected from the basic spiders throughout the entire year.
+New Mexico Pest Control ’s year-round program covers over common pests to ensure your property and home are protected from the basic spiders throughout the entire year.

 New Mexico Pest Control provides an additional guarantee on recluse spider treatment where the client has provided access for the inspection of all rooms to identify recluse spider activity and that the appropriate preparation for service has been completed by homeowner or tenant.